Churn is part of every business, especially in the SaaS world. If a customer disengages with your brand, should you give up and let them walk away?

 The best part?
 You can get set up in just a few clicks.
 You can create scoring models with Copilot in minutes using data you already have in your MAP or CRM.

 How to Win Lost Customers Back: 5 Winback Email Examples

 As you look through each winback campaign example, consider which one your customers will like best.

 Customers can sense if you care about their well-being or if you just want their money.
 With that said, a salesy email isn’t the best way to start your winback campaign.
 Instead, offer help and guidance.
 Show interest in your customer.

-In the example above, FreshBooks makes their intention clear: to check in with you.
+In the example above, SparkLoop makes its intention clear: engage with your account.
 Checking in isn’t as simple as asking, “How are you doing?”
-You should also offer resources.
+You should also offer resources and benefits.

-FreshBooks, for example, encourages users to schedule a 1:1 demo.
+SparkLoop, for example, encourages users to update their account details so they can increase their earning potential.
+It includes an explainer video to help customers get started.
 Demos are a great way to get your customer’s eyes on your product again.
 Plus, you can show use cases that fit best with your customer’s needs.

 Here, they’re targeting a problem new customers face: understanding how to use Venngage.

 This email is straightforward.
 Venngage emotionally connects with the customer and offers a solution right away.